-Note: ALL TEAMS ARE REQUIRED TO HAVE 64-BIT, HOST COMPUTERS AND OPERATING SYSTEMS TO COMPETE SUCCESSFULLY IN CYBERPATRIOT X.
+Note: ALL TEAMS ARE REQUIRED TO HAVE 64-BIT, HOST COMPUTERS AND OPERATING SYSTEM TO COMPETE SUCCESSFULLY IN CYBERPATRIOT.

 Cisco Training Materials and Networking Academy Enrollment will be available in September.

 Each competition round has two challenges for which teams will need to train.